adriacb/Computational_Genomics/exercise_02/README_BScBICG2021_exercise02_CABELLO_ADRIA.md

         -goutfile $WDR/images/${SPC}_chaosplot

 ### repeat the commands for the other three genomes ###

+# Can be found in runpipeline.sh

+echo "CHAOS-PLOT"
+for SPC in $args;
+do
+  . $WDR/bin/chaos-plot.sh $SPC # this loop calls the function of above done echo ""

 ```

 You __must__ include here a \LaTeX\ figure, defined as a table of two rows and two columns containing the four `png` plots, using `input` to load an external `tex` file stored in the `docs` directory (we had already examples on the previous exercise, see for instance "`exercise_01/docs/fig_histograms.tex`").

+\input{images/chaosplot}
+\clearpage
+\newpage

 ### Computing GC content variation across the genome